-This book is about learning the tools of Creative Conflict Resolution.
-The way to create healthy relationships is to resolve fully the conflicts which arise in those relationships.
+This book is about learning the tools to fully resolve conflict.
+These tools are called Creative Conflict Resolution.
+The way to create healthy relationships is to fully resolve the conflicts which arise in those relationships.

 What we all already know about conflicts in our relationships